 You can choose to get married without having a rabbi or cantor, or any other clergy for that matter.
 Hiring a justice of the peace, judge or non-denominational officiant are all options.
 You can also arrange to have a friend deputized by the state to act as your officiant.
 Good communication is key when working with officiants who may be unfamiliar with the family dynamics or other issues sometimes in play in interfaith weddings.

 If you decide to go this route, there are many resources you can consult to incorporate Jewish ritual and cultural elements into your ceremony.
-See the Sample ceremonies and definitions for wedding programs section of the Jewish Wedding Guide for Interfaith Couples for some good ideas.
+In fact, 18Doors has a special tool to help you learn about Jewish wedding rituals and then create a custom script for your officiant to guide them through leading the ceremony.
+You can also learn more from the sample ceremonies and definitions for wedding programs section of the Jewish Wedding Guide for Interfaith Couples.

 You should feel free to ask any questions of the clergy you contact, including questions about fees.
 It is important to feel comfortable with someone before you make the commitment to have them join in your special day.